Overview – Nyika NP

 - Very cold in winter

-Nyika is not a conventional wildlife destination.
+Nyika is not a conventional wildlife destination: the attraction is more the combination of animals and a beautiful setting, rather than ticking off sightings.
 Lions are absent, but leopard is regularly seen both at night and during the day.
 Spotted hyena and other nocturnal creatures can sometimes be spotted on night drives.
-Elephant and buffalo are more common on the lower slopes in the park, which aren’t very accessible to tourists.
 Crawshay's zebra, eland, roan antelope, common duiker and warthog are all common on the plateau.

 Nyika Plateau is possibly the largest area of high montane (mountain) grassland left in Africa.
-The rolling grasslands with pockets of indigenous forest and large stands of exotic pine and eucalyptus plantations are often compared to a European landscape.
+The rolling grasslands with pockets of indigenous forest and large stands of exotic pine and eucalyptus plantations are often compared to a European, specifically Scottish, landscape.
 Of note is the abundance of wildflowers, especially the roughly 200 orchid species which flower in January and February, of which 11 are endemic to Nyika.

 Weather & Climate